Glossary of Weighing Terminology

 Train Balancing

-The process of distributing weight evenly across a train to ensure safe and efficient operation.
+The process of distributing the load weight evenly across the wagons or bogies of a train to ensure stability, safety, and efficient operation, preventing excessive wear on tracks and wheels.

 Weighbridge